spencer-brooks/spencer-brooks.github.io/index.md

 ## Background and Credentials
 - In progress: M.S. in Computational Linguistics at the University of Washington
 - B.A. in Mathematics from Williams College
-- TA for two math courses at Williams College
+- TA for Multivariable Calculus and Discrete Mathematics at Williams College
-- Wyskiel Mathematics Teaching Award (given to one graduating senior)
+- Wyskiel Mathematics Teaching Award recipient (given to one graduating senior)
 - Selected for year-long Williams-Exeter Programme at Oxford University, focusing on history and mathematics
 - Hundreds of hours of experience as a high school classroom teacher
-- Over four years of remote teaching and tutoring
+- Over five years of remote teaching and tutoring
-- 1,500 hours of face-to-face work with students in grades 6-12 and college
+- More than 2,100 hours of face-to-face work with students in grades 4-12 and college

 ---